 Where the President finds that Sexual Misconduct has occurred, the College will endeavor to protect the Complainant from any subsequent harassment, discrimination or reprisal, within the College’s jurisdiction.

 Where the President finds that the complaint was frivolous, vexatious or vindictive in nature, they may take appropriate disciplinary action against the Complainant.

 A copy of the Investigative Report and the President’s decisions will be placed in a confidential file maintained by the Office of the President for a period of five years.

 In addition to disciplinary outcomes the President may require further action including workshops and/or mediation for the employees/students in the learning or workplace environment affected by the complaint and/or investigation, changes to College practices/procedures that may be deemed to be discriminatory, or other proactive steps to ameliorate existing conditions.

-If the Complainant or Respondent feels that appropriate process was not followed or that this Policy was incorrectly applied he/she may appeal the decisions of the College President to the Chair of the CIBT Education Group.
+If the Complainant or Respondent feels that an appropriate process was not followed or that this Policy was incorrectly applied, they may appeal the decisions of the College President to the Chair of the CIBT Education Group.
 The appeal must be submitted in writing within ten (10) days of the decision being received by the Complainant/Respondent and must provide specific grounds for the appeal, describing how the Policy was incorrectly applied and/or due process was not followed.
 The appeal will deal with appropriateness of process or disciplinary decisions and will not reconsider the original complaint.

 If the College President’s decision results in disciplinary action against a College employee, that employee shall have access to appropriate College appeal processes.